ddavid0909/micro_java_compiler/README.md

-# micro_java_compiler
+# MicroJava Compiler
-Compiler for MicroJava programming language.
+Compiler For MicroJava Programming Language.

-# Running the project
+## Running the project
 All codes for testing are stored in the test folder.
 To run an mj file, put it in the test folder.
 Run